chikoski/rust-handson/docs/content_en.md

 ~~~

 * [Build error occurs when we build the this code](https://is.gd/kieuKz)
-* We can not change the binded value
+* We can not change the bound value

 ----